BecksHookham/Tech_Interviews.md/workshop_questions.md

 ### Behavioural Questions

 1.  **Motivation**: Tell me about yourself.
-2.  **Continual Learning**:How do you stay up-to-date with new programming languages, frameworks, and technologies?
+2.  **Continual Learning**: How do you stay up-to-date with new programming languages, frameworks, and technologies?
 Can you share a recent example of something new you learned and how you applied it?
-3.  **Adaptability and Coachability**Can you describe a time when you had to learn a new technology or tool quickly?
+3.  **Adaptability and Coachability**: Can you describe a time when you had to learn a new technology or tool quickly?
 How did you approach the learning process?

 ### Technical Questions